valory-xyz/open-autonomy/docs/abci.md

-# ABCI: Application BlockChain Interface
+# The Application BlockChain Interface (ABCI)

-We'll now describe the most salient aspects of the Application BlockChain Interface (ABCI), which allows for Byzantine Fault Tolerant replication of applications written in any programming language.
+The Application BlockChain Interface (ABCI) defines the boundary between the replication/consensus engine and an FSM-based application.
+It lets the application logic communicate with the consensus engine so that all agents' state are synchronized.
+The ABCI ensures Byzantine Fault Tolerant replication of applications written in any programming language.
+Below we describe the most relevant aspects of the ABCI.

 ## Introduction

 Blockchains are systems for multi-master state machine replication.
-**ABCI** is an interface that defines the boundary between the **replication (or consensus) engine**
+**ABCI** is an interface that defines the boundary between the **replication (or consensus) engine**, i.e., the blockchain, and the **finite state machine**, i.e., the application.
-(the blockchain), and the **state machine** (the application).
 Using a socket protocol, a consensus engine running in one process can manage an application state running in another.

-The ABCI standard was introduced contextually with the [Tendermint project](https://docs.tendermint.com/master/introduction/what-is-tendermint.html), although an ABCI-based app can work with any consensus engine that is ABCI-compatible, e.g. see [Fantom](https://fantom.foundation/about/).
+The ABCI standard was introduced contextually with the [Tendermint project](https://docs.tendermint.com/master/introduction/what-is-tendermint.html), although an ABCI-based app can work with any consensus engine that is ABCI-compatible, e.g., see [Fantom](https://fantom.foundation/about/).
 In the following, we will consider Tendermint as our state-replication layer.

 !!! note

-    Valory's systems require more complex applications.
     ABCI applications are only reactive and specify how a transaction updates the application state.
-    Instead, we are interested in applications that can still rely on "lower-level" ABCI application layer to replicate the state consistently among different instances,
-    but that also exhibit **proactive behaviour**, e.g. periodically execute some routines, monitor the value of the crypto assets of the final customer etc.
+    On the other hand, Valory apps rely on the "low-level" ABCI application layer to replicate the state consistently among different instances, but they also exhibit **proactive behaviour**.
+For example, periodically execute some routines, monitor the value of the crypto assets of the final customer, etc.

-    In other words, Valory **is not** an ABCI application, but can rely on ABCI-based systems.
+    In other words, Valory apps rely on the underlying ABCI, but a Valory app **is not** an ABCI application.

 ## What is Tendermint

 Tendermint is software for securely and consistently replicating an application on many machines.
-It is Byzantine fault-tolerant (BFT), i.e. it has the ability to tolerate machines failing in arbitrary ways, including becoming malicious.
+It is Byzantine fault-tolerant (BFT), i.e., it has the ability to tolerate machines failing in arbitrary ways, including becoming malicious.

 Tendermint consists of two chief technical components: a **blockchain consensus engine** and a **generic application interface**.

-- the consensus engine, called **Tendermint Core**, ensures that the same transactions are recorded on every machine in the same order.
+- The consensus engine, called **Tendermint Core**, ensures that the same transactions are recorded on every machine in the same order.
 - The application interface, called the **Application BlockChain Interface (ABCI)**, enables the transactions to be processed in any programming language.